Contents

 Google would then include highly sophisticated algorithms and machine learning models to spot patterns related to AI-generated text.
 These tools analyze stuff like repetitive or unnatural language patterns that can be common in low-quality AI-generated content.
 Predictive text patterns may state that a machine has generated the content.

-Google’s stand is that AI-generated content is not inherently against their guidelines, as long as the content serves users well and is accurate, and does not violate quality guidelines.
-For example, they discourage content made to manipulate search engine rankings.
+Google’s position is that AI-generated content is not inherently forbidden by their guidelines unless such content does not serve the user well, is not accurate, and/or violates quality guidelines.
+For example, they would discourage content created to manipulate search engine rankings.

 Besides the above measures, human reviewers called Search Quality Raters are deployed by Google to check content based on various guidelines.
 When they find suspicious or low-quality content, like an AI-generated one, and that content fails to meet all the laid-down guidelines, it is flagged by these reviewers.